qantuum/chez_pupuce/README.md

 *27-Jul-2018::First big bug, adding Produit, Fournisseur, FournisseurProduit, Commande databases
 *30-Jul-2018::Last fixes to Clients with changing a bit method expressions and arguments
 *31-Jul-2018::Starting all Employes methods, heavy copy/pasting session then changing all the necessary fields
-*01-Aug-2018::Continued Employe methods.
+*01-Aug-2018::Continued Employes methods.
 A second bug is fixed, the bug was happening because of wrong table call.
 FrontEnd, form to connect an Employe by his n° secu (not hashed).
 Hopefully adding boards to manage Fournisseurs and Produits

 class diagram is provided by the coach